elismall/azure-cli-cheat-sheet/azure_cli_cheatsheet2.md

 # Azure CLI Cheat Sheet

-This is a concise reference for Azure CLI shortcut flags and commonly used commands.
+This is a reference sheet for Azure CLI shortcut flags and commonly used commands.

 ---